DANLEIQIANG/MDA-CNN/README.md

 computer methods to calculate the relationship between miRNA and disease has become the focus of current research.
 This method can reduce the workload of biological experimenters.
 It is also possible to use miRNA for disease judgment as soon as possible, and to develop miRNA targeted drugs for clinical treatment.
 In this thesis, we obtain the disease similarity network, gene-gene association network, miRNA similarity network, miRNA-gene network and disease-gene network from the data in multiple databases, and obtain the three-layer miRNA-gene-disease network through the above five networks .
-Then extract the miRNA-gene and diseasegene characteristics from the three-layer network of miRNA-gene-disease.
+Then extract the miRNA-gene and disease-gene characteristics from the three-layer network of miRNA-gene-disease.
 The general idea of this step is based on an innovative regression model to find the similarity score between different miRNAs and between different diseases.
 Similarity score, and then find the similarity score between miRNA (or disease) and different genes.
 Using a stack